Self-harm: Epidemiology

 It is difficult to gain an accurate picture of incidence and prevalence of self-harm.
-This is due in a part to a lack of sufficient numbers of dedicated research centres to provide a continuous monitoring system.
-However, even with sufficient resources, statistical estimates are crude since most incidences of self-harm are undisclosed to the medical profession as acts of self-harm are frequently carried out in secret, and wounds may be superficial and easily treated by the individual.
+Even with sufficient monitoring resources, self-harm is usually unreported, with instances taking place in private and wounds being treated by the self-harming individual.
 Recorded figures can be based on three sources: psychiatric samples, hospital admissions and general population surveys.
+A 2015 meta-analysis of reported self-harm among 600,000 adolescents found a lifetime prevalence of 11.4% for suicidal or non-suicidal self-harm (i.e. excluding self-poisoning) and 22.9% for non-suicidal self-injury (i.e. excluding suicidal acts), for an overall prevalence of 16.9%.
+The difference in SH and NSSI rates, compared to figures of 16.1% and 18.0% found in a 2012 review, may be attributable to differences in methodology among the studies analyzed.

-The World Health Organization estimates that, as of 2010, 880,000 deaths occur as a result of self-harm.
+The World Health Organization estimates that, as of 2010, 880,000 deaths occur as a result of self-harm (including suicides).
 About 10% of admissions to medical wards in the UK are as a result of self-harm, the majority of which are drug overdoses.
 However, studies based only on hospital admissions may hide the larger group of self-harmers who do not need or seek hospital treatment for their injuries, instead treating themselves.
 Many adolescents who present to general hospitals with deliberate self-harm report previous episodes for which they did not receive medical attention.
 In the United States up to 4% of adults self-harm with approximately 1% of the population engaging in chronic or severe self-harm.

-Current research suggests that the rates of self-harm are much higher among young people with the average age of onset between 14 and 24.
+The onset of self-harm tends to occur around puberty, although scholarship is divided as to whether this is usually before puberty or later in adolescence.
+Meta-analyses have not supported some studies' conclusion that self-harm rates are increasing among adolescents.
+It is generally thought that self-harm rates increase over the course of adolescence, although this has not been studied thoroughly.
 The earliest reported incidents of self-harm are in children between 5 and 7 years old.
-In the UK in 2008 rates of self-harm in young people could be as high as 33%.
 In addition there appears to be an increased risk of self-harm in college students than among the general population.
 In a study of undergraduate students in the US, 9.8% of the students surveyed indicated that they had purposefully cut or burned themselves on at least one occasion in the past.
 When the definition of self-harm was expanded to include head-banging, scratching oneself, and hitting oneself along with cutting and burning, 32% of the sample said they had done this.
 In Ireland, a study found that instances of hospital-treated self-harm were much higher in city and urban districts, than in rural settings.
 The CASE (Child & Adolescent Self-harm in Europe) study suggests that the life-time risk of self-injury is ~1:7 for women and ~1:25 for men.